For me, it is only in the wake of being rejected by a lover that disillusionment ensues.

 This too will pass, but will it?
 Will it only make way for something slightly different?
 Something slightly the same?
 Something altogether different?
 Will it not eventually lose you?
 Will it not eventually come crashing down?

 In this deafening vacuum it is only too easy to want to rush to a cause, to rush to a course of action.
 What good will any of it do?
-Twitching in bed, awake at night seems to be a safer bet despite the agony.
+Staying in bed, awake at night seems to be a safer bet.

 Thirty-three years of life and what have I gleaned?
 I never learned.